pathtofile/Sealighter/docs/PARSING_DATA.md

 ```

 The event `.message` contains the full JSON, but you can also access the event's `.Properties` array.
-This array has the JSON at index 0, then the rest of the `header` as the remaining properites (except for the optional `buffered_count` field), i.e.:
+This array has the JSON at index 0, then the rest of the `header` as the remaining properties (except for the optional `buffered_count` field), i.e.:
 ```
 0. json
 1. activity_id